Oil prices dip on stronger dollar

-Brent crude futures LCOc1, the international benchmark for oil prices, were down 11 cents at $62.09 a barrel.
+Brent crude futures, the international benchmark for oil prices, were down 11 cents at $62.09 a barrel.

 A stronger greenback is seen by many as a brake on crude prices, as it makes oil purchases more expensive in countries that use other currencies.